-Peter Kabaila of Black Mountain Projects, accompanied by the owner, conducted a site inspection of the development area on Thursday 13th May 2021.
+Peter Kabaila of Black Mountain Projects, conducted a site inspection of the property Allfarthing on Friday 19th March 2021.
 The inspection was via a series of pedestrian transects.

 Exposures and erosion scars were included in the survey to ensure that any areas of archaeological potential were inspected.